Families

 Stephanie Nutt

 Photo of Stephanie NuttStephanie is from Brainerd, Minnesota.
-She attended Gallaudet University majoring in Communication Studies.
-She works as a Direct Support Staff for a group home with adult foster clients.
+She attended Gallaudet University, majoring in Communication Studies.
+She works as a direct support professional at a group home with adult foster clients.
 Stephanie became deaf at the age of two from spinal meningitis.
-She learned ASL with other Deaf children and interpreters after being enrolled in preschool.
+She learned ASL with other deaf children and interpreters after being enrolled in preschool.
 Stephanie was mainstreamed growing up, and attending Gallaudet gave her a rich, life-changing experience as well as improved her ASL.
-She uses bi-modal communication in ASL and spoken English.
+She uses bimodal communication -- ASL and spoken English.

 South Region